Hello once again My Repurposed Life fans, it's Joan from Scavenger Chic. I have a divided pedestal serving tray project to share with you!

 Since spray paint can chip and flake, using on pieces that will hold food is typically not recommended.
 There are some paints made for glass and ceramics and they may be safe to use on food serving dishes.
 Read the manufacturer’s directions carefully.
 Regardless of the paint you use, always check to see if the product you are using is food safe and/or non-toxic prior to using it.
 If you can't tell, be safe and use a doily or some other protection between the painted surface and your food.

-Time to fill with your favorite goodies.
-Tonight it was fixin’s for s’mores.
+Time to fill the divided pedestal serving tray with your favorite goodies.
+Tonight it was fixin's for s'mores.

 But it could just as easily be used for the kids crafts supplies (or mine).